-The Arkansas Conference of the United Methodist Church is the organization responsible for coordinating more than 650 United Methodist churches and ministries and 380 clergy throughout Arkansas “to make disciples of Jesus Christ, who make disciples equipped to transform lives, communities and the world.”
+The Arkansas Conference of the United Methodist Church is the organization responsible for coordinating more than 650 United Methodist churches and ministries and 380 clergy throughout Arkansas “to make disciples of Jesus Christ, who make disciples equipped and sent to transform lives, communities and the world.”

 The Conference is led by Bishop Gary E. Mueller, who was appointed to serve in Arkansas in 2012, and is made up of five districts (Central, Northwest, Northeast, Southeast, and Southwest) with a Chief Mission Strategist appointed to each district.
 Our Bishop ensures that the Conference focuses on developing principled Christian leaders; creating new places for new people by starting congregations and renewing existing ones; engaging in ministry with the poor; and stamping out killer diseases by improving health globally.
 Our Chief Mission Strategists (also known as District Superintendents) focus on their mission fields and how they can be developed and resourced from church members and attendees to the clergy serving them.